 - 2007: 20 students graduated in Cambodia (System & Network Administration training program).

-- 2005: Opening of the Centre for Information Systems Training (CIST), the 1st first training center based in Phnom Penh, Cambodia with Accenture and Enfants du Mékong (initial intake of 25 students).
+- 2005: Opening of the Centre for Information Systems Training (CIST), former name of PN Cambodia, the 1st first training center based in Phnom Penh, Cambodia with Accenture and Enfants du Mékong (initial intake of 25 students).

 PN’s objective is that at least 90% of the students enrolled in our programs can escape poverty, be professionally more successful relatively to the national average, and take advantage of a ‘Gateway for Life’.